 Good with money – To use money well.
 To be good at saving money and not waste it.

 - Bill saved up enough money to buy a car when he was still in high school.
-He is good with money.
+He is very good with money.

 Good AT Good WITH – negative